Frequently Asked Questions - About the Survey

 Why is this survey taking place?

-Replies to the survey will measure patient experience and will therefore help surgeries to understand where improvements are needed.
+Replies to the survey will help surgeries understand where improvements are needed.
 This survey is an opportunity for patients to have their say about how well their practice is doing at providing these services to patients.

 Who is this actually from?